rough/ruffs: a D-I-Y concertina poetics as art writing

 Matins and Lauds is a fold out section digitally printed on one side and hand printed on the other.
 It draws on the text of the 13th Century poem the Ancrene Wisse – a rule book by an unknown scribe that was commissioned by a household of female anchoresses.
 The poem also quotes from John Skelton’s 15th Century satirical poem on the apparent difficulties of finding a contemporary poetic language for metaphysical concerns.
 In Olsen’s text the material and conceptual question is how to find a poetics that can represent the historical complexities and complicities of fossil fuels as we confront the terror (terawats) of the ‘KeroSCENE’, as the exploitation of our natural resources is revealed as a finite relationship that is approaching an end.

-Prime responds to illuminations found in the Hours of Mary of Burguny which, like many Books of Hours, features a reader at a window who is also the patroness of the book.
+Prime responds to illuminations found in the Hours of Mary of Burgundy which, like many Books of Hours, features a reader at a window who is also the patroness of the book.
 The reader is represented inside the book she is reading and perhaps writing.
 In the medieval illumination the view through the window establishes an apparently external landscape that also represents her interior devotion.
 Olsen’s text includes a series of visual poems that include printed structures, made from the pressing of the outer material of the bookwork into forms that suggest tyre tracks, the lines on the page and the stratification of rock formations.
 There are also intimations of windows or portals to other landscapes and spaces of conceptuality to be accessed through considerations of the materiality of the bookwork.

 Terce draws on details from a series of 15C Welsh prose poems that set out a sequence of events to be noted in the run up to the end of the world alongside contemporary observations and signs of ecological ruin.
 It features a domesday calendar or medieval almanac as its central visual device.